ani03sha/Hackerrank/README.md

 # Hackerrank
-This repository contains problems with their solutions on the Hackerrank platform
+This repository contains problems with their solutions on the Hackerrank platform in Java and Python